Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex)

 Possible Side Effects of Topical Fluorouracil

-There are a number of things you can do to manage the side effects of fluorouracil topical.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of topical fluorouracil.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common side or important effects:

 The treatment area will typically have a burning sensation and, after several days of treatment, become red and crusted.
 The area will look worse than before treatment, which will likely continue for a few weeks after treatment stops.
 You may experience any of the following in the treated area: darkening of skin color, pain, irritation, redness, itching, scarring, rash, and skin ulcerations.